jedrichards/angularjs-handbook/README.md

 These are the various decoupled components that are registered on the module.

-Module components are registered during the configuration phase and instantiated and injected with dependancies later on during the run phase, therefore they can be registered in any order.
+Module components are registered during the configuration phase and instantiated and injected with dependencies later on during the run phase, therefore they can be registered in any order.

 Each component is defined together with a unique name which is used to resolve dependancy injections.
 Therefore module component names must be unique across the entire app.